This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Python, on the other hand, checks for errors at runtime, so the above code will actually produce a runtime error.

-It’s important to emphasize the meanings of compile time and runtime in this context.
-These terms are often encountered, but their meanings can vary depending on the context.
-Here, we define them as follows:
+It’s necessary to emphasize the meaning of compile time and runtime here.
+These terms might be encountered frequently, but their meanings can vary in different contexts.
+In our context:

-• Compile time: Refers to the period when code is being compiled into target code, before the program is executed.
+compile time: Generally refers to the process of compiling code into target code, before the program actually starts running.

-• For AOT (Ahead-Of-Time) compiled languages like C++, this is the process of compiling C++ into machine code.
+- For AOT-compiled languages, such as C++, it’s the process of compiling C++ into machine code.

-• For JIT (Just-In-Time) compiled languages like C#/Java, this generally refers to the process of compiling source code into IR (Intermediate Representation).
+- For JIT-compiled languages, such as C#/Java, it generally refers to the process of compiling source code into IR.

-• For transpiled languages like TypeScript, this is the process of compiling TypeScript into JavaScript.
+- For transpiled languages, such as TypeScript, it’s the process of compiling TypeScript into JavaScript.

-• Runtime: Refers to the period when the program is actually running, such as when machine code is executed on the CPU or bytecode is executed on a virtual machine.
+runtime: Generally refers to when the program is actually running, for example, when machine code is executed on a CPU, or bytecode is executed on a virtual machine.

-Thus, C++, Java, C#, and TypeScript are considered statically typed languages.
-Python, although it also compiles source code into bytecode, does not perform type checking during this stage, so Python is considered a dynamically typed language.
+Therefore, C++, Java, C#, and TypeScript are called statically typed languages.
+Although Python also has a stage where source code is compiled into bytecode, type checking is not performed at this stage, so Python is called a dynamically typed language.

-However, this distinction is not absolute.
-The boundary between static and dynamic languages is not clear-cut.
-While C++, Java, C#, and TypeScript are statically typed, they provide various methods to bypass static type checking, such as pointer in C++, Object in Java/C#, and Any in TypeScript.
-Conversely, dynamically typed languages are increasingly incorporating static type checking, such as Python’s type hints and JavaScript’s TypeScript.
-Both paradigms are borrowing features from each other.
+However, this is not absolute; the boundary between static and dynamic languages is not so clear.
+Although C++, Java, C#, and TypeScript are statically typed languages, they all provide several ways to bypass static type checking, such as C++’s pointer, Java/C#’s Object, and TypeScript’s Any.
+Dynamically typed languages are also gradually introducing static type checking, such as Python’s type hint and JavaScript’s TypeScript, etc. Both are borrowing features from each other.

-Currently, C++ only provides std::any for type erasure, but it is often not flexible enough.
-We desire more advanced features, such as accessing members by field names, calling functions by function names, and creating class instances by type names.
-The goal of this article is to construct a dynamic type in C++ similar to Java/C#’s Object.
+Currently, C++ only provides std::any for type erasure, but often it’s not flexible enough.
+We want more advanced features, such as accessing members by field name, calling functions by function name, and creating class instances by type name.
+The goal of this article is to build a dynamic type in C++ similar to Java/C#’s Object.

-Here, we do not adopt the intrusive design (inheritance) used in Java/C#’s Object.
-Instead, we use a non-intrusive design called fat pointer.
-A fat pointer is essentially a structure containing a pointer to the actual data and a pointer to type information.
-In the case of inheritance, the virtual table pointer resides in the object’s header.
+Here, we don’t adopt an intrusive design like Java/C#’s Object (inheritance), but rather a non-intrusive design called a fat pointer.
+A fat pointer is essentially a struct that contains a pointer to the actual data and a pointer to type information.
+In the case of inheritance, the vtable pointer would be present in the object header.

 class Any {